 - Avoid advice.
 Even with the best intentions, unsolicited advice or speculations are usually not helpful.
 Instead, just let the family know you are thinking of them.
 “Knowing that your baby is remembered and not forgotten is the best gift you can give someone,” Angela says.

 - Reach out throughout the years.
 It may be helpful to reach out to someone who experienced pregnancy loss at certain points in the future.
 Key dates to consider include the baby’s due date or birth date, as well as holidays or other celebrations.
 By sending a card or checking in on the family, you are showing that you care.

-Helpful acts for someone who had a miscarriage or stillbirth
+What to do for someone who had a miscarriage

 If you’re ever unsure of how to show your support to someone who’s had a pregnancy loss, consider making helpful gestures.
 Offering to bring a meal, mowing the lawn or taking the family’s other children on an outing are all good examples.
 Grief can make it hard to ask for help, or know what to ask for in the first place.
 If you see that something needs to be done, offer to do it.
 And as the family members continue to process their loss, they’ll be able to tell you what’s most helpful to them.

 Be kind to yourself, and ask for help if you need it